Giant Cuttlefish are weird AF, but also pretty awesome.

 USEFUL INFO.

-Once you’re at Stony Point, there’s a chain you can hold onto while you enter the water which is quite a good idea because the rocks are slippery as fuck.
+Once you’re at Stony Point, there’s a chain you can hold onto while you enter the water which is quite a good idea because the rocks are slippery AF.
 It’s also not easy walking in fins.
 It’s basically like ice skating in fins.
 If that was a thing.

 You don’t have to go in right there, the cuttlefish are all along that section of coast, so feel free to wander down a bit, then slip over and crack your head open on your way in somewhere else.
 (You can go to the right, to the left is restricted.
 But there’s a big sign that says that so you’ll work it out.)